Backstory - Mint Tin Pirates

 The dice roll represents the luck inherent to the weapon and the conditions at hand (waves, sea spray, wind).

-The bomb fuse could fall out, you could miss with your throw, the enemy might kick it away, or they could move out of the way.
+A bomb fuse could fall out, you could miss with your throw, the enemy might kick it away, or they could move out of the way.

-The cannon could be packed too tightly and blow up, it could miss with the pitch of a wave, or too little or too much powder, or have wet powder.
+The cannon could be packed too tightly and blow up, it could miss with the pitch of a wave, or have too little or too much powder, or have wet powder.

 Naval trivia: The British Royal Navy traditionally sailed with Plymouth Navy Strength Gin (57% versus 41.2%).
 It's said that even if this gin spilled on gunpowder, the powder would still burn!
-Now that's quite a navy! *not intended as an endorsement to drink while playing Mint Tin Pirates* =D

 Rule, Britannia!
 Britannia, rule the waves!